How To Protect Older Pedestrians From An Accident

 Pedestrians are inherently more vulnerable to serious injuries in the event they are involved in a traffic collision.
 This is particularly true for elderly pedestrians who may be in and around the roadway.
 At Brown, Moore & Associates, PLLC, our Charlotte pedestrian accident attorneys want to discuss different ways to keep elderly pedestrians safe.

 Elderly pedestrian and accidents

 According to the North Carolina Department of Transportation, there were 2,509 reported pedestrian accidents during the latest year of data we have available.
 When we look at the statistics, we can see that a significant percentage of these incidents led to a pedestrian injury or fatality.
 At Brown, Moore & Associates, PLLC, we know that elderly pedestrians are even more vulnerable to serious injuries or death in the event they are struck by a vehicle.
-That is why we offer these tips for the elderly (or “seasoned”) pedestrian safety.
+That is why we offer these tips for elderly (or “seasoned”) pedestrian safety.

-- If you notice any loss of balance or coordination or think that your medication could be affecting your mobility, speak to your doctor possible change.
+- If you notice any loss of balance or coordination or think that your medication could be affecting your mobility, speak to your doctor about possible change.

 - Get regular physicals so that you understand your current mobility and cognitive abilities.

 - Make sure you give yourself plenty of time to cross the road and only do so at marked pedestrian crossings, if at all possible.

 - Avoid busy roadways altogether.
 Always be on the lookout for alternative routes with adequate sidewalks or footpaths.

 - Before crossing a road, make eye contact with other drivers to ensure that they see you are there and acknowledge you.

 - If possible, try to cross the street with other pedestrians.
 The old adage “there’s safety in numbers” certainly applies here.